Following system colour scheme Selected dark colour scheme Selected light colour scheme

 )

-The case of a keyword argument name matching the variable name of its value is prevalent among all major Python libraries.
+The case of a keyword argument name matching the variable name of its value is prevalent among Python libraries.
 This verbosity and redundancy discourages use of named arguments and reduces readability by increasing visual noise.

 Rationale